Mopsephu/GDExtension-Creator/README.txt

 The program's goal is to build minimum for your GDExtension project for Godot Engine.

+You also need to install the following software in order to make the work of the program correct:
+1) Python:
+1.1) Scons;
+2) Git;
+3) Godot Engine of version of 4.1 or above (you need it to create the project of the game engine inside of GDExtension project);
+4) Good internet connection ;)

 Structure of built GDExtension project:
 1) godot-cpp
 2) src: